Taras Shevchenko National University of Kyiv: The university today

-Taras Shevchenko University is renamed after Taras Shevchenko, a major figure in Ukrainian literature and art.
-It is an institution of higher education that trains specialists in many fields of knowledge and carries out research.
+Taras Shevchenko University is named after Taras Shevchenko, a major figure in Ukrainian literature and art.
+The university trains specialists in many fields of knowledge and carries out research.
 It is considered the most prestigious university in Ukraine and a major centre of advanced learning and progressive thinking.
 It consists of more faculties and departments, and trains specialists in a greater number of academic fields, than any other Ukrainian educational institution.